christorreed/ReeditShipManagement/README.md

 ## HUD2: The Warnings Screen
 ![HUD2 LCD Screen](/img/hud2.png "HUD2 LCD Screen")

-The warnings screen shows a priotisied list of things you should be aware of.
+The warnings screen shows a prioritised list of things you should be aware of.

 More urgent errors will be visible at the top of the screen, and will transition to caps etc based on the priority of the warning.